Call us on 0800 211 8310 - or complete our Free Quote Form below.

 - Gravel paths are security solution which are often overlooked but which, in truth, combine the ability to deter burglars and enhance the appearance of your gardens.
 Walking on paths made of gravel or stones is virtually impossible to do quietly.
 With every step you take the stones crunch loudly, alerting anyone nearby to your presence.
 This is exactly what a burglar does not want.
 So if you can install gravel paths, or areas of decorative gravel around your garden and house, then you are minimising the possibility that a burglar can approach your home or move around your garden without drawing attention to themselves.

-- Another important part of ensuring that the area around your house is secure is the installment, where possible, of a gate to separate the front and back of the house.
+- Another important part of ensuring that the area around your house is secure is the instalment, where possible, of a gate to separate the front and back of the house.
 As we outlined earlier, 60% of burglaries take place with burglars targeting the rear of a property.
 Therefore, the installation of a secure gate is an important step as it means that intruders cannot easily access the rear of your property, and therefore could help reduce the likelihood of burglary significantly.
 Ideally, any gate that you do install would be reasonably high, in order to avoid it being climbed easily, and would also be securely locked when not in use.

 Garages, sheds and outhouses